symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions.rst

 Prerequisites
 *************

-- Finish :doc:`creating an escrow with aggregate bonded transaction guide <creating-an-escrow-with-aggregate-bonded-transaction>`
+- Finish :doc:`creating an escrow contract guide <creating-an-escrow-contract-with-aggregate-bonded-transaction>`
-- Have received an aggregate bonded transaction
 - Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 **********************
 Getting into some code
 **********************

-You have announced an :ref:`aggregate bonded transaction <aggregate-transaction>`, but all required cosigners have not signed it yet.
+You have announced an :ref:`AggregateBondedTransaction <aggregate-transaction>`, but all required cosigners have not signed it yet.

-1. Create a function to cosign any aggregate bonded transaction.
+1. Create a function to cosign any AggregateBondedTransaction.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/SigningAnnouncedAggregateBondedTransactions.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CosigningAggregateBondedTransactions.ts
         :language: typescript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-    .. viewsource:: ../../resources/examples/javascript/transaction/SigningAnnouncedAggregateBondedTransactions.js
+    .. viewsource:: ../../resources/examples/javascript/transaction/CosigningAggregateBondedTransactions.js
         :language: javascript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */